Why walking alone isn't enough to prevent heart disease and what you need to do instead

 • How many minutes will you exercise during the week?

-• How many minutes each day?
+• How many minutes each day will you train?

 • How will you spread that out over your day?